Bupropion

 Bupropion is used in the treatment of depression.
 It is also used to help people stop smoking.
 Depression is a mood disorder that affects a person's day-to-day life.

-Bupropion contains Bupropion, which works by increasing the level of a chemical messenger (serotonin) in the brain responsible for improving mood and physical symptoms of depression.
-Hence, it helps to improve mood.
+Bupropion contains Bupropion, which increases the level of serotonin in the brain responsible for improving mood and physical symptoms of depression.
+It helps people quit smoking by reducing cravings.

-In some cases, you may experience side effects, such as nausea, headache, dizziness, vomiting, insomnia (difficulty in sleeping), fever, constipation, sweating, impaired concentration, and dry mouth.
+Take Bupropion as prescribed by your doctor.
+In some cases, you may experience side effects, such as nausea, headache, dizziness, vomiting, difficulty sleeping, fever, constipation, sweating, impaired concentration, and dry mouth.
 If you experience these side effects persistently, consult your doctor.

-Tell your doctor if you are allergic to Bupropion.
+Tell your doctor if you are allergic to any of the components in Bupropion.
 Inform the doctor if you are pregnant or breastfeeding, taking any other medication, or have any pre-existing medical conditions.

 Uses of Bupropion